nathishwar/School-of-Engineering-SOES-Website/README.md

 ## App Description
 <p>
     Hello 👋, my name is Leandro Gamarra.
 Welcome to my documented process of how I built the club's website.
 As President of the Computer Science Society Club I led a team of 4 students this past Winter 2022, during the month of January, in building the club's very first official Club Website.
-In this website you will find everything you need to know about who we are as a club, what we do in terms of workshops and additional resources that will help students succeed in the Computer Science field.
+In this website you will find everything you need to know about who we are as a club, what we do in terms of workshops and additional resources that will help students succeed in the Computer Science field..
 </p>

 ## App Background